The Ultraviolet Imaging Spectrograph Subsystem (UVIS) is a set of

 description, see the UVIS

-Science Team's paper accepted
+Science Team's paper published in Space

 The UVIS has two spectrographic channels: the extreme ultraviolet channel and the far ultraviolet channel.
 The ultraviolet channels are built into weight-relieved aluminum cases, and each contains a reflecting telescope, a concave grating spectrometer, and an imaging, pulse-counting detector.
 The UVIS also includes a high-speed photometer channel, a hydrogen-deuterium absorption cell channel, and an electronic and control subassembly.